hytechcamps/data-viz/Planning/Notes.md

   - Color-coordination and interactivity/filtering
 - Covid - use visualizations to decide where resources should be allocated

+_These examples were added to the PowerPoint_

 ## Ideas
 - Comparing a spreadsheet to a graph
+  - _This idea was added to the PowerPoint_
 - Showing how the same dataset can tell different stories
   - duty to remain skeptical
   - examples of misleading visuals, axes starting at different points, purposefully leaving things out